juhp/pagure-cli/README.md

 To build the latest release you will need cabal-install and ghc, or stack:

-`stack install pagure-cli` or `cabal new-install pagure-cli`.
+`stack install pagure-cli` or `cabal install pagure-cli`.

-Or to build from the git source, run directly without the package name.
+Or to build from the git source, run the commands without the package name.

 ## Binaries

-pagure-cli is packaged in Fedora (since F34).
+pagure-cli is packaged in Fedora and EPEL 9: <https://src.fedoraproject.org/rpms/pagure-cli>

 ## Contributions